Aetherlabs-inc/landingPage/COLOR_STRATEGY_PLAN.md

 ---

+## Artwork Showcase - Content Strategy

+### What to Showcase
+1. **Featured Authenticated Works**
+   - Real artworks from beta users (with permission)
+   - Diverse styles (paintings, sculptures, digital, photography)
+   - Mix of verified statuses to show the process

+2. **Success Stories**
+   - Artworks with complete authentication (blockchain + NFC + certificate)
+   - Before/after stories (unauthenticated → authenticated)
+   - Provenance tracking examples

+3. **Demo/Example Artworks**
+   - If no real artworks yet, use high-quality stock art
+   - Clearly labeled as "Examples" or "Demo"
+   - Show different authentication states

+### Placement on Landing Page
+**Recommended Order**:
+1. Hero (with dashboard preview)
+2. About Concept
+3. How It Works
+4. **Artwork Showcase** ⭐ **NEW - Add here**
+5. Features
+6. Use Cases
+7. Pricing
+8. FAQ

+**Rationale**: Show artworks early to demonstrate the product, but after explaining the concept so visitors understand what they're seeing.

+### Section Headline Options
+- "Authenticated Artworks"
+- "Protected Collections"
+- "Featured Works"
+- "See It In Action"
+- "Real Art, Real Protection"

+---

 ## Questions to Consider

 1. **Brand Identity**: Do you want to lean more "tech/blockchain" (blue/indigo) or "art/premium" (purple/gold)?
 2. **Intensity**: Subtle accents or more vibrant presence?
 3. **Competition**: What colors do competitors use?
 (Differentiate or align?)
 4. **Target Audience**: Artists vs Galleries vs Collectors - which resonates more?
+5. **Artwork Showcase**:
+   - Do you have real authenticated artworks to showcase?
+   - Should we use demo/example artworks until real ones are available?
+   - What types of art should we prioritize (paintings, digital, sculptures)?
+   - Should we show the authentication process (before/after states)?

 ---